CzerPDX/objective-c-data-structures/README.md

 The implementation of this stack makes use of the `NSMutableArray` class and imitates the functionality of a stack.

 #### `ManualStack`
-The implementation of this stack is sorta rebuilding the wheel.
+The implementation of this stack is rebuilding the wheel.
 I implemented this version in order to learn more about how Objective-C works at a lower level.